John

 Money Supply Level

-See below for charts of the estimated levels of money supply.
+See our further charts for the estimated levels of money supply.
 The monthly-average data are seasonally adjusted.

 Republishing our charts: Permission, Restrictions and Instructions (includes important requirements for successful hot-linking)